Skip to main content

 How is the CAT scan performed?

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.
+A radiologist, a physician specifically trained to interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.

 MENU CLOSE